 Over time, all of the hydrogen nuclei of companion star were consumed in the process of nuclear reaction and it collapsed and violently exploded

 The Violent explosion of companion star resulted in the spread of enormous mass of dust which started revolving around the primitive sun in the form of a circular disc

 The matter of this disc became building material for the formation of the future of planets.

 Thus, the planets of our solar system were formed due to condensation of the matter of the disc.

 According to this theory, the initial universe comprised of stars & randomly distributed matter filling up the space in between.

-According to Schimidt, this dark matter, started to revolving around the primitive rotating sun and gradually the dark matter stars accreting & condensing & thus forming the solar system.
+According to Schimidt, this dark matter, started to revolve around the primitive rotating sun and gradually the dark matter stars accreting & condensing & thus forming the solar system.

-Though Schimidt did not explain the mode of origin of these dark matter.
-These dark matter were called ‘inter-stellar dusts’ by Schimidt.
+Though Schimidt did not explain the mode of origin of these dark matters.
+These dark matters were called ‘inter-stellar dusts’ by Schimidt.